subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat14.png)

-Figure 19: Spin Orientation in Ferromagetic, Anti-Ferromagnetic and Spin Glass materials.
+Figure 19: Spin Orientation in Ferromagetic, Anti-Ferromagnetic and Spin Glass materials at $T=0$.
 Ferromagnetic interactions in red and anti-ferromagnetic in red.

 Back in the 1950s scientists were actively investigating the properties of new materials created as a result of mixing two or more elements.
 This was a fruitful avenue of research and resulted in the discovery of semiconductors, that were created by adding impurities such as phosphorus to silicon.
 In the same spirit a group at Bell Labs created a new material by adding small quantities of ferromagnetic atoms, such as iron, to a conducting substrate, such as copper.
 When they studied the magnetic properties of this material as a function of temperature, they found something interesting.